-Lancefields group B Streptococcus (GBS), also referred to as S. agalactiae, is part of the normal flora colonizing the respiratory, gastrointestinal, and urogenital tracts of humans.
+Lancefield's group B Streptococcus (GBS), also referred to as S. agalactiae, is a normal constituent of the human digestive flora that might colonize the urogenital tract of woman and the respiratory tract of newborns.
 It is the leading cause of invasive infections (septicemia, meningitis, and pneumonia) in neonates and is also responsible for invasive infections in adults, in particular in immuno-compromised hosts.
 GBS are subclassified into serotypes according to the immunologic reactivity of the polysaccharide capsule.
 Of the nine serotypes described so far, the types Ia, Ib, II, III, and V are responsible for the majority of neonatal human GBS disease.
 Serotype III GBS is particularly important because it causes a significant percentage of early-onset disease (infection occurring within the first week of life) and the majority of late-onset disease (infection occurring after the first week of life) in human neonates.
 It is also responsible for the majority (80%) of neonatal GBS meningitis cases.

 The physiopathology of GBS infections implies that this bacteria i) can evade the host defense, ii) can adhere to and invade various types of epithelial cells, including those constituting the brain blood barrier, and iii) can rapidly adapt to various growth conditions (pH and temperature variations, nutritional starvation, etc...).

 1. Genome sequence of S. agalactiae NEM316 (In collaboration with Dr F. KUNST and Dr P. GLASER, Laboratoire de Séquençage des Micro-organismes Pathogènes, Institut Pasteur and with Dr T. MSADEK, Unité de Biochimie Microbienne, Institut Pasteur).